abhaysudhir/Troop-Talk/README.md

 troop-talk-website is a submodule now branch that will be used will be `official-branch`
+- this will also be hosted in the future as the website

+## For troop-talk-website
+# Step 3: Install the necessary dependencies.
+npm i

+# Step 4: Start the development server with auto-reloading and an instant preview.
+npm run dev